-Your ophthalmologist can diagnose keratoconus during a routine eye exam, but more sophisticated tests may be done to determine the exact shape of your cornea.
+To diagnose keratoconus, your eye doctor (ophthalmologist) will review your symptoms and medical history and conduct a routine eye examination.
+Your eye doctor may conduct other tests to determine the exact shape of your cornea.
 Tests to diagnose keratoconus include:

 Treatments and drugs

 If you're using rigid or scleral contact lenses, make sure to have them fitted by an eye doctor with experience in treating keratoconus.
-You'll also need to have regular checkups and refittings.
-A poor-fitting hard contact lens can further damage your corneas if you have keratoconus.
+You'll also need to have regular checkups and refittings because a poor-fitting hard contact lens can damage your cornea.